-Some of the most common issues that people come to see me about include:
+Some of the other most common issues that people come to see me about include:

 - Depression, low mood and feelings of hopelessness